 October 03, 2022

-1. Principle of acceptance: The principle of acceptance implies that the counsellor must perceive, acknowledge, receive and establish a healthy relationship with his client as he actually is, not as per our requirements and how we want our client to be.
-Every individual is different and holds many emotions that counsellor has to understand with core as one misunderstanding of feelings may mislead the counselling.
-So, acceptance is must and should be the priority of any counsellor.
+1. Principle of acceptance: The principle of acceptance implies that the counselor must perceive, acknowledge, receive and establish a healthy relationship with his client as he actually is, not as per our requirements and how we want our client to be.
+Every individual is different and holds many emotions that the counselor has to understand with core as one misunderstanding of feelings may mislead the counseling.
+So, acceptance is a must and should be the priority of any counselor.

-2. Principle of communication: There are certain rules of communication that a counsellor must practice while communicating with client.
+2. Principle of communication: There are certain rules of communication that a counselor must practice while communicating with clients.
 Communication must be done Communication should be done on appropriate time and with the proper level of impact and urgency, to ensure that messages can be understood and acted upon to achieve their objective.
-Communication is a very useful tool for any problem solving skills especially for counsellor while they are doing counselling of their clients.
+Communication is a very useful tool for any problem solving skills especially for counselors while they are doing counseling for their clients.

 In order to develop effective communication skills we need to consider the following 5 basic principles: